JPark6502/OpenCore-EFI/README.md

 You should install OpenCore Legacy Patcher.
 SIP already disabled (0xA03) on config so you don't need to.

 "Resources" folder not uploaded.
-#
-Contact me if you have any problems

-or

-you have slightly different setup so you're having difficulty.

-jpark6502@protonmail.com